webboy/laravel-graphql-demo/README.md

 ### Third-party Integration

 This demo  includes a dummy integration with Microsoft Todo API.
 It does not actually connect with the API, but rather shows how the Service can be implemented using a proper code structure and allowing for future extensions.

+#### Synchronisation

+##### To 3rd party services
+Todos between the system and 3rd party integrations are kept in sync via Laravel's built-in feature of backend jobs.

+#### From 3rd party services
+Todos created by 3rd party services are to be synce with the system.
+This feature is not implemented because the actuall implementation can be very different from one service to another (i.e. using webhooks, file imports, special API endpoints, etc.)

 ## Testing
 Run the PHPUnit tests: